adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #199 Passed the 8-hour mark.
 Now officially past the 25% mark ... on to the second 25%.

 #200 Can't seem to deploy to the test net.
 Not enough gas something.
 Need to figure it out.

+#201 Got unstuck.
+Was able to move forward now.
+Not sure exactly why it didn't work with the encrypted version.